All in One SEO (Free) vs All in One SEO Premium – Is It Worth Paying For?

 When it comes to choosing the best search engine optimization plugin for WordPress, All in One SEO is hard to beat.

-But with free and paid versions available, is it worth upgrading to the premium version of All in One SEO?
+But is it worth upgrading to the premium version?

-That’s the question we’ll help you answer in this SEO plugin comparison.
-For this All in One SEO (Free) vs All in One SEO Premium guide, we installed both versions of the plugin on our test sites to truly understand what these tools can do.
+We’ll use this comparison to help you to answer this question.
+Unlike some other comparisons, for this All in One SEO (Free) vs All in One SEO Premium guide, we installed and used both versions of the plugin on our test sites, so we could truly understand what they could do.